mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Diodes
 - How does a diode work?
+- What are some use cases of a diode?
+- Draw IV curve.
+- What are the different operation regions?
+- Given a forward/reverse voltage and threshold voltage, determine what operation region it's in.
 - What are the different kinds of diodes?
-- What's the typical forward voltage drop across a dioide?
+- What's the typical forward voltage drop across a diode?
 Why is it this value?
+How does it differ for different diodes?
 - How can you build an ideal diode?

 ## BJTs
 - Draw a NPN/BJT symbol.
+- What are the terminals?
+- What are some use cases of a BJT?
 - What's the difference between a BJT and MOSFET?
 - Draw IV curve.
 - How does it work?
 - What's the difference between an NPN and PNP?
 - What are the different modes of operation?
+- What is current gain/beta?

-## FETs
+## MOSFETs
 - Draw a PFET/NFET symbol.
+- What are the terminals?
+- Which two terminals are often connected together and why?
+- What are some use cases of a MOSFET?
 - What's the difference between a BJT and MOSFET?
 - Draw IV curve for MOSFET
 - How does it work?
 - What's the difference between an N-channel and P-channel?
 - What's the difference between enhancement-mode and dehancement mode?
 - What are the different modes of operation?
-- Internal body diode
 - Given Vgs and Vt, how will the FET behave?
+What operating region will it be in?
+Load-line analysis.
+- What is the internal body diode?
+Where does it come from?
+- Why are MOSFETs sensitive to overvoltage conditions applied at the gate?

 # Analog Circuits/Electronics